rrmercer/estimation/README.md

 c.
 Get clear working  - DONE

 2. Get the estimation board to work remotely for multiple users
-a. node.js with express running
+a. node.js with express running -DONE
 b. // TODO: remove? how to handle if the user has not put in one of the three levels?
-- Gonna need a polling function
+c.
+Gonna need a polling function - DONE
-- Push the whole state up everytime.
+d.
+Push the whole local user state (risk/effort/complexity) state up everytime.
 Only update your row with estimations.
+e.
+Switch from CRA to vite! omg... when did that die...?
+f. environment variables with vite!
+g. cors fixes

+---- MVP ----

 3. Fix usability and display issues
 a. add some padding to the top and center all the things/fix spacing between clear and show button, add a background to the top row of the table
 b. better png/card for hidden values.
 Better png/card for values not entered

 4. Allow for multiple boards